asaeed0/W18-Scraper/README.md

 # W18-Scraper

-A news scraper for the New York Time.
+A Node based news scraper for the New York Time.